 This old-school butcher is one of a number on the avenue to put its wares on inviting display.

-Folks wait for their orders at the counter of Pete’s Meat Market, Arthur Avenue’s “meating” place.
+Folks wait for their orders at the counter of Peter’s Meat Market, Arthur Avenue’s “meating” place.

 Inside the Arthur Avenue Retail Market, customers make the hard decision of what salamis and cheeses to get at Mike’s Deli.

 Try the fresh-out-the-oven bread at Madonia, known for its seeded Italian loaves (and its cannoli).

 Popular cheese shop Casa Della Mozzarella carries creamy burrata and warm mozzarella—both made fresh—along with made-to-order sandwiches.

 Slurp down a plateful of fresh oysters (or clams) from the seafood market, which sells them from a street-side stand.

 For more than half a century, Mike's Deli has been building sandwiches, making mozzarella and selling olive oil and cured meats.